 The Watershed Research and Training Center (WRTC) is a community-based non-profit organization in far northern California.
 The WRTC’s mission is to promote a healthy forest and a healthy community through research, training, education, and economic development.
 Since 1993, the WRTC has been working to revitalize the economy of Hayfork, CA and rural communities across the west by creating local restoration jobs, aligned businesses, and a culture of land stewardship.

-zander evans, RESEARCH director, the forest stewards guild
+zander evans, EXECUTIVE director, the forest stewards guild

 The Forest Stewards Guild practices and promotes ecologically, economically, and socially responsible forestry as a means of sustaining the integrity of forest ecosystems and the human communities dependent upon them.
 Our members are foresters, conservationists, resource managers, scientists, students, forestland owners, policy makers, and land stewards working in forests throughout the United States and Canada.